-The Jennings Randolph (JR) Peace scholarship Dissertation Program awards scholarships to students at U.S. universities who are writing doctoral dissertations with clear relevance for policy and practice in the field of international peacebuilding and conflict management.
+The Jennings Randolph (JR) Peace scholarship Dissertation Program is currently suspended.
+The program awarded scholarships to students at U.S. universities who wrote doctoral dissertations with clear relevance for policy and practice in the field of international peacebuilding and conflict management

 - Former Peace Scholar Angelica Duran-Martinez (2011-2012) finished her dissertation in Spring 2013 and will be starting a tenure-track research and teaching position at the University of Massachusetts-Lowell in September 2013.